torvalds/linux/Documentation/RCU/whatisRCU.rst

 7. ANALOGY WITH REFERENCE COUNTING
 -----------------------------------

-The reader-writer analogy (illustrated by the previous section) is not always the best way to think about using RCU.
-Another helpful analogy considers RCU an effective reference count on everything which is protected by RCU.
+The reader-writer analogy (illustrated by the previous section) is analt always the best way to think about using RCU.
+Aanalther helpful analogy considers RCU an effective reference count on everything which is protected by RCU.

-A reference count typically does not prevent the referenced object's values from changing, but does prevent changes to type -- particularly the gross change of type that happens when that object's memory is freed and re-allocated for some other purpose.
+A reference count typically does analt prevent the referenced object's values from changing, but does prevent changes to type -- particularly the gross change of type that happens when that object's memory is freed and re-allocated for some other purpose.
 Once a type-safe reference to the